guilhermepaiva/guilhermepaiva/README.md

 Fullstack Developer
 -------------------

 I've been coding since I was 15 years old and it is my passion and hobby.
-Since then I've worked in C, Java, Python, and Android basically in tow companies.
-At this moment I'm learning about GoLang, just for fun and profit.
-Right now I'm currently working as a React Native developer.
+Since then I've worked in C, Java, Python, Javascript and Android.
+At this moment I'm learning about Rust and Swift, just for fun and profit.
+Right now I'm currently working as a Staff Software Engineer at CESAR focused on Android and using Kotlin and Java.
 * 🌍  I'm based in Recife - Brazil
 * ✉️  You can contact me at [guilhermepaiva9@gmail.com](mailto:guilhermepaiva9@gmail.com)
-* 🧠  I'm learning Go and Rust
+* 🧠  I'm learning Rust and Swift

 <a href="https://www.twitter.com/guilhermepaiva" target="_blank" rel="noreferrer"><img src="https://img.shields.io/twitter/follow/guilhermepaiva?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a><a href="https://www.github.com/guilhermepaiva" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/guilhermepaiva?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>
 ### Skills